linear-b/gitstream/docs/filter-functions.md

 !!! note

     If you use this function to post a comment to a GitHub PR conversation, gitStream will update the comment for every new commit.
-You may need to refresh your page to see the most recent version.
+You may need to refresh your page to clean up the older comment versions.

 <div class="filter-details" markdown=1>